TPS Naiset

 Turun Palloseura Naiset (lit.
 'Turku's Ball Association Women'), abbreviated TPS Naiset, are an ice hockey team in the Finnish Auroraliiga.
-They play in Turku, Southwest Finland at the Kupittaan jäähalli and Impivaaran jäähalli.
-The team has played in the Auroraliiga, the Finnish Championship league for women's ice hockey, since gaining promotion in the 2019 postseason.
+They play in Turku, Southwest Finland at Kupittaan jäähalli.
+The team has played in the Auroraliiga, the Finnish Championship league for women's ice hockey, since gaining promotion from the Naisten Mestis in the 2019 postseason.

-TPS Akatemia, the team’s junior affiliate, is active in the lower-tier national leagues, the Naisten Mestis and Naisten Suomi-sarja.
+The team's junior affiliates, TPS Akatemia and TPS Challenger, are active in the Naisten Suomi-sarja, the third-tier national league.

 Season-by-season results

 This is a partial list of the most recent seasons completed by TPS Naiset.